auivanau/auivanau.github.io/_phantom/2025-08-12-7-exploring-professional-side-medical-3d-printing.md

 Look at those _pores_

-I asked Chatgpt (now 5o-released 5 days ago) for a quick summary:
+I asked ChatGPT (now 5o-released 5 days ago) for a quick summary:

 ### Overview
 - A multi-material PolyJet 3D printer designed for medical applications.